Danncode10/Work1/Docs/DannFramework_docs/Phase 2: Software Requirements Specification (SRS).md

 ### **Usability**

 - No login required for basic usage
-- Clear “Sign In / Create Account” access in the profile section
+- Clear "Sign In / Create Account" access in the profile section
 - Minimal interruptions during browsing
 - Responsive design across devices